Our fabulous girl power programs are open to ALL middle school girls in Orange County!

 Please Note: Dates and times for service projects are subject to change depending on the needs of the organizations we serve.
 Notification of any changes will be sent via email in the weeks prior to each event.

 We Sign For Service Hours!
-Do you need community service hours for a middle school award or ASB?
+Do you need community service hours for a middle school award, club, or ASB?

 Our Volunteer Coordinator will be happy to sign for the hours you put in for our service projects!

-To print the 8th grade schedule, click here.
+To print the 8th Grade/Outreach schedule, click here.

 Girl Rising Public Screening (back to top)